oracle-livelabs/database/23aifree/adb-free-container-setup/inst-auth-container-setup.md

 ## Task 2: Access APEX & SQL Developer Web

-Oracle Autonomous Database Free has APEX and ORDS (a.k.a Database Actions) preinstalled.
+Oracle Autonomous Database Free has ORDS preinstalled.
 Let's see how you can get started!

 1. **Open new Chrome window.**
     ![Open new Chrome window.](images/new-chrome-window.png)